WARNING : You have prevented the app from using your location, so all times and forecasts will be inaccurate.

 The table shows an analysis of the interplanetary magnetic field in the 30 minute window that is currently arriving at Earth, together with the 30 minute windows either side of it.

-This the the mean velocity, density and pressure of the solar wind that is currently arriving at the Earth.
-The higher the pressure of the solar wind the better.
+This the the mean velocity, density, pressure and power of the solar wind that is currently arriving at the Earth.
+The higher the pressure and power of the solar wind the better.

 Long-duration solar flares often produce a CME which, if directed earthward, can cause geomagnetic substorms between two and four days after the eruption.